AdobeDocs/document-cloud-learn.en/help/sign/admin/add-users-to-your-account.md

 ---
 # Adding users

-In this video tutorial, you'll learn how to add users individually or in bulk to your Adobe Sign account.
+In this video tutorial, learn how to add users individually or in bulk to your Adobe Sign account.

 >[!VIDEO](https://video.tv.adobe.com/v/17356?hidetitle=true)